 Never underestimate taking a water bottle, whether it is just a bottle you started that morning or a reusable bottle you frequently use.
 We always try to pack at least one water bottle per bag.

-This was a savior on our latest trip as we often got carried away and would need a quick drink.
+This was a saviour on our latest trip as we often got carried away and would need a quick drink.
 There are plenty of places you can top up water at Universal Studios or buy a drink but we always try and stay hydrated.

 There are water fountains around the parks and rides along with stalls and carts providing cups for free.
 I suggest taking a water bottle that is stainless steel as they are great for keeping drinks cooler for longer.